alanazinkin/CellularAutomata/doc/DESIGN_PLAN.md

 GridView.updateDisplayToRunning()
 ControlPanel.updateButtonState("Pause")

+Tatum's Use Case 2:

+Scenario: This use case allows the user to reset the simulation to its initial state.

+- Reset Action: The user presses the "reset" button, and the simulation reverts to the starting grid, clearing any changes or progress made during the simulation.
+- The SimulationController calls Simulation.reset() to restore the grid to its initial configuration, including resetting the cell states to their original values.
+- The SimulationView updates the visual display to match the reset state, showing the original grid and cell states (e.g., all cells dead or in an initial pattern)

+Pseudocode for Tatum's Use case 2:

+// SimulationController manages user input and controls simulation flow
+SimulationController:
+Method: resetSimulation()
+// Inform the simulation to reset
+Simulation.reset()

+// Update the view to reflect the reset state SimulationView.updateResetView()

+// Simulation manages the execution and state transitions
+Simulation:
+Method: reset()
+// Reset the grid to its initial state (empty or predefined pattern) Grid.resetGrid()

+// Reset any necessary parameters (e.g., generation count, timers) Simulation.resetParameters()

+// Set a flag indicating that the simulation has been reset Simulation.setReset(true)

+SimulationView:
+Method: updateResetView()
+// Update the visual representation of the grid to the initial state GridView.updateDisplayToInitialState() ControlPanel.updateButtonState("Start")

 Alana's Use Case 1:
 Scenario: This use case demonstrates how the user can speed up or slow down the simulation.

 - When the user slides the button to a higher number than it's current position, the simulation should speed up and display more frames per second
 - When the user slides the button to a lower number than it's current position, the simulation should slow down and display fewer frames per second